 With the spread of industrial capitalism from the United Kingdom to elsewhere in Europe, and, quickly, around the globe came factories, mechanized labor, time-discipline, and extremely long working days (until efforts to reduce working hours had some success).
 The Romani life of restless movement soon appealed to many who felt alienated by this new capitalist order.
 Many European (and later North American) artists and intellectuals saw Romani culture as free-spirited and closer to nature and idealized its wanderer’s existence.
 This was as much a projection of their own discontent as it was a serious effort to understand a culture on the margins of the dominant socio-economic system.

 Attraction to Roma mixed with the older suspicion and hostility in explosive ways.
 It is particularly visible in Georges Bizet’s famous opera, Carmen.
 First performed in Paris in 1875, it tells the story of a Spanish soldier Don José, who falls in love with the fiery Carmen, a dazzling Romani dancer.
 Ultimately, he abandons his childhood sweetheart for her.
 Yet Carmen gives her love to another, Escamillo.
 In a rage, Don José kills her.
-The fusion of allure and deceit has packed audiences into concert halls and movie theaters for generations.
+This fusion of allure and deceit in Carmen has packed audiences into concert halls and movie theaters (there have been several movie versions of it) for generations.
 Parts of the opera, argued Marxist social thinker Theodor W. Adorno, express an “envy of the colorful and unfettered lives of those who are outlawed from the bourgeois world of work, condemned to hunger and rags and suspected of possessing all the happiness which the bourgeois world denies itself in its irrational rationality.”
 Nonetheless, the old resentment toward and distrust of Roma assert themselves in Carmen.